-- results from various aetiologies such as infection, neonatal or gestational vascular occlusion involving the middle cerebral artery, unilateral cerebral arterial circulation anomalies, and coarctation of the midaortic arch.
+- results from various etiologies such as infection, neonatal or gestational vascular occlusion involving the middle cerebral artery, unilateral cerebral arterial circulation anomalies, and coarctation of the mid aortic arch.

 - patient becomes symptomatic in the perinatal period or infancy.

-- main causes of acquired type are trauma, tumour, infection, ischaemia, haemorrhage, and prolonged febrile seizures
+- main causes of acquired type are trauma, tumor, infection, ischemia, hemorrhage, and prolonged febrile seizures

 The spectrum of findings include